mlcommons/ck/docs/archive/taskforce-2022.md

 to let companies benchmark and compare their new hardware in terms of accuracy, latency, throughput and energy in a reproducible way twice a year.

-The first goal of this open education and reproducibility taskforce is to develop a light-weight and open-source automation meta-framework that can make MLOps and DevOps more interoperable, reusable, portable, deterministic and reproducible.
+The first goal of this open automation and reproducibility taskforce is to develop a light-weight and open-source automation meta-framework that can make MLOps and DevOps more interoperable, reusable, portable, deterministic and reproducible.